 - A bibliography of sources used during research

-During February and March, teams are invited and strongly encouraged to attend 2-3 workshops.
-These workshops are designed to help teams develop the required materials and conduct successful systems research.
+During February and March, teams are invited to attend 2-3 workshops.
+These workshops o help teams develop the required materials and conduct successful systems research.
 While these workshops are not mandatory, participation will be taken into consideration when evaluating team materials.

 - Submission Guidelines & Tips for Selecting Your Topic